-From working remotely to employee anxiety to economic impact, 2020 has been difficult on businesses.
-As we approach the end of the year, it may seem impractical or even questionable to celebrate the holidays at your company, but you may consider a different perspective.
+From working remotely to employee anxiety to economic impact, the past two years have been difficult on businesses.
+As we approach the end of this year, it may seem impractical or even questionable to celebrate the holidays at your company, but you may consider a different perspective.

 We’re all looking for bright spots, for hope for the coming year and help remembering that we’re working toward something together.
 The holidays are traditionally a time with work parties, lunches and fun events like gift exchanges.
-While workplace gatherings may not be an option, ending 2020 with something fun and familiar can be a positive boost to company morale and help employees feel recognized and refreshed.
+While workplace gatherings may not be the same, ending the year with something fun and familiar can be a positive boost to company morale and help employees feel recognized and refreshed.

 This guide will help companies make the holidays a special time for their employees while still following COVID-19 precautions.
 Provided are ideas and inspiration based on the size of your company for celebrating during COVID-19, as well as options for thoughtful ways to show your employees you care.